retr0-13/Responder/README.md

 - Built-in LDAP Auth server.

-In order to redirect LDAP Authentication to this tool, you will need to set the option -r for Windows version older than Vista (NBT-NS queries for HTTP server lookup are sent using the Workstation Service name suffix).
+In order to redirect LDAP Authentication to this tool, you will need to set the option -r for Windows version older than Vista (NBT-NS queries for LDAP server lookup are sent using the Workstation Service name suffix).
 For Vista and higher, LLMNR will be used.
 This server supports NTLMSSP hashes and Simple Authentication (clear text authentication).
 This server was successfully tested on Windows Support tool "ldp" and LdapAdmin.

+- Built-in DCE-RPC Auth server.

+In order to redirect DCE-RPC Authentication to this tool, you will need to set the option -r and -d (NBT-NS queries for DCE-RPC server lookup are sent using the Workstation and Domain Service name suffix).
+For Vista and higher, LLMNR will be used.
+This server supports NTLMSSP hashes.
+This server was successfully tested on Windows XP to Server 2019.

 - Built-in FTP, POP3, IMAP, SMTP Auth servers.